MuonX it's an innovative Start-Up

-It was born in 2022 from the collaboration between a spin-off of the Federico II University of Naples, Tecno In S.p.a and the Stress Scarl consortium.
+Muon X is an innovative start-up founded in 2022 from the collaboration between the Federico II University of Naples, Tecno In S.p.a and Stress Scarl consortium.

 - Feasibility studies